-Running on a Mind Rewired remains available for purchase on: Amazon, BN, Kindle, and Nook.
+Running on a Mind Rewired is available for purchase both here on this site and on: Amazon, BN, Kindle, and Nook.

 If you would like to use Running on a Mind Rewired as a textbook, have a bulk purchase order, or wish to invite the author to speak at an upcoming event, please email email@example.com for assistance.

 She was the only girl in the boys’ high school hockey league, fighting to keep playing in spite of concussions and other serious injuries.
 By age seventeen, she was battling her second round of severe depression, this time while hooked on crack.
 A near-death experience—her interrupted suicide—would haunt her through multiple unsuccessful attempts at drug and alcohol treatment.
 Then, Jennifer Cannon realized she had to find her own path to recovery.

 I never wanted to destroy my life, damage my brain, or come so close to killing myself that I’d wake up strangling on a psych ward floor. . . .
 But I did.
 And in the end I was the only one who could save me from myself.

 I’d love to say that life after drugs and alcohol is easy.
 Chemical dependency isn’t always as simple as going to rehab and coming out fixed, though.
 Nor are head injuries and concussions things you can safely play through.

 Sometimes the damage is permanent.
 But you have to keep running.